phamduchongan93/Profile/ll_CC/pages/documentation/kvm-related/kvm-building-vm.md

 - domain~VM name
 - storage pool (could me a directory file or block device) To generate storage pool to store iso images, type this following command.
+- optional: some user prefer to config an bridge interface prior to their installation.

 `virsh pool`
 ## Steps to Build the VM ##